AshiqFazil/seo_analyzer/docs/USER_GUIDE.md

 A: Chrome, Firefox, Safari, and Edge are all supported.

 **Q: Do you store my website data?**
-A: Analysis results are stored locally in your account.
+A: Analysis results are stored in your account.
+Chat conversations are stored locally in your browser and are automatically cleared on logout.
 We don't share or sell your data.

 **Q: Can I export my analysis reports?**
-A: Currently, reports are viewable online.
-Export functionality is planned for future updates.
+A: Yes!
+You can export your SEO analysis reports as PDF.
+After completing an analysis, click the "Export PDF" button to generate and print a detailed report.

 **Q: How does the AI chatbot work?**
 A: Twinkle uses Google Gemini AI to provide intelligent, context-aware SEO advice.
+All conversations are saved locally in your browser and can be accessed anytime.
+You can create multiple chats and manage your conversation history.

 ### SEO Questions